practicalli/engineering-playbook/docs/technical-writing/index.md

 # Technical writing

+Tools and writing techniques to deliver high quality documentation and articles on the topic of software development.

 ## A Practical approach

 Write what you want to say, then rewrite the way you wish to say it, e.g brain-dump thoughts at first without concern for the prose, refactor to make thoughts intelligable and easily consumable.